WitoldTychowski/eventure/README.md

 # Eventure

-A mobile-first web application for discovering local and free events in your city.
-Browse a paginated and infinite-scroll list or explore events on an interactive map, filter by type and price, view full details, and enjoy automatic geolocation with manual fallback.
+A mobile-first web application for discovering local events in your city.
+Browse a paginated and infinite-scroll list, filter by type and price, view full details, and enjoy automatic geolocation.

 ## Table of Contents